 The Corporation's business is based in large part on strong client relationships.
 The Corporation's ability to design and execute effective drilling fluid systems has historically led to a high retention rate for existing clients that have recurring needs for the Corporation's services.
-The Corporation has a well established client base of approximately 150 oil and natural gas exploration and production entities having operations throughout western Canada and in the United States.
-The top five clients of the Corporation accounted for approximately 35% of its revenues for the year ended December 31, 2009, with one large independent exploration and production company accounting for approximately 12%.
+The Corporation has a well established client base of approximately 250 Operators having operations throughout western Canada and in the United States.
+The top five clients of the Corporation accounted for approximately 27% of its revenues for the year ended December 31, 2010, with one large independent Operator accounting for approximately 11%.

-The Corporation markets its technical expertise and services to oil and natural gas exploration and production entities by emphasizing the historical successes of its drilling fluid systems, its technologies, and the technical expertise and experience of its personnel.
-Large operators generally tender bids for services or approve prime vendors through sales and technical presentations.
-Large operators base selections on price; technical ability; field experience; area knowledge; health, safety and environmental compliance; and overall size and strength of the service provider.
-Smaller operators and drilling and completion engineering firms tend to rely on continual technical support, professional support and track records of the service provider.
+The Corporation markets its technical expertise and services to Operators by emphasizing the historical successes of its drilling fluid systems, its technologies, and the technical expertise and experience of its personnel.
+Large Operators generally tender bids for services or approve prime vendors through sales and technical presentations.
+Large Operators base selections on price; technical ability; field experience; area knowledge; health, safety and environmental compliance; and overall size and strength of the service provider.
+Smaller Operators and drilling and completion engineering firms tend to rely on continual technical support, professional support and track records of the service provider.